tytydraco/yessleep/out/Im_a_barista_that_serves_the_supernatural_I_think_my_coworker_is_a_goblin.md

 "What can I say?
 I am a master of my craft."
 He bowed.

-"So what about Jonathan?
+"So what about Johnny?
 Did you kill him?"

 He turned on me.
 "What?
 No!
 I didn't kill no one.
 Goblins ain't about killing people, then we'd have no one to mess with.
 Nah, I found the bloke in the woods.
 He'd been there a day or two."